Delicious pogacas and pastries; a favorite Turkish breakfast or tea time treat

 These delicious cheesy pogacas (poh-ah-cha) are a favorite breakfast or tea time treat in Turkey and we love them.
 They are easy to make at home; make your kitchen smell heavenly and they are very popular with children, as well as adults.
-Bakeries, street stalls sell freshly baked pogacas (plain, with cheese, olives or with potato & cheese filling) in Turkey and with a glass of cay aside, they make a delicious and affordable breakfast or tea time treat.
+Bakeries, street stalls sell freshly baked pogacas (plain, with white cheese, olives or with potato & cheese filling) in Turkey and with a glass of cay aside, they make a delicious and affordable breakfast or tea time treat.

 My children adore pogaca and we made our peynirli pogaca, savory pastry with feta cheese together; they loved getting involved.
 My pogacas are rather chunky, like the ones you would get in bakeries in Turkey and one is enough per person.
 You can make smaller ones if you like.
 They are absolutely delicious straight from the oven, but they also keep well for a few days.
 The next day (if any left!), you can microwave them for 10 seconds or gently heat under the grill, so delicious.
 Hope you enjoy them as much as we did!

 Peynirli pogaca; Turkish savory treat with white cheese and parsley; great for breakfast or as a snack.I love the savoury pastries in Turkish cuisine and living abroad, greatly miss them; so pogacas, boreks, pide, gozleme frequently turns up at our table.
 You can find all these savoury Turkish pastries and many more at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, Signed copies available to order at this link.

 Preparation time: 20 min (+1 hour for dough to rise) Cooking time: 25- 30 minutes

 For the dough:

 425 gr / 3 ¼ cups all-purpose plain flour

 3 oz./ 1/3 cup plain (whole milk) yoghurt